 Roof East, Stratford multi-storey car park, Great Eastern Way, E15 1XE

 Netil House, Bethnal Green

 Like most things in east London, Netil House isn't quite as edgy and cool as it used to be - for example, it's no longer BYOB.
-But it's still a top place to do a bit of remote 'working' or just hang out with a beer and watch the sun set over east London.
-They also have lots of great events going down this summer, from stargazing, to fireworks.
-Check it all out here.
+But it's still a top place to do a bit of remote 'working' or just hang out with a beer, slice of pizza and watch the sun set over east London.

 Netil House, 1 Westgate St, London E8 3RL